-Begin the day with a visit to the Zeugma Mosaic Museum, the largest of its kind in the world with over 1,700 m² of mosaics.
-The museum takes its name from the spectacular mosaics of Zeugma, a city founded by Alexander the Great on his eastward march of conquest in the 4th century BC.
+Begin the day with a visit to the Zeugma Mosaic Museum, the largest of its kind in the world containing over 1,700 m² of mosaics.
+The museum takes its name from the spectacular mosaics of Zeugma, a city which was re-founded by one of Alexander the Great’s generals on his eastward march of conquest in the 4th century BCE.

 Check out of the hotel in the morning and take a scenic ferry trip up the Euphrates River to the Fortress of Rumkale.
 Commanding a peninsula overlooking the river, Rumkale was fortified during the Hellenstic and Roman periods and continued to serve as an important strategic location for the successive Byzantine, Armenian and Egyptian Mamluk forces during the Middle Ages.

-Continue by land to Mt Nemrut, on the summit of which is situated a 1st century BC hierothesion (funerary sanctuary) belonging to King Antiochus I of the Kingdom of Commagene.
+Continue by land to Mt Nemrut and view a 1st century BCE hierothesion (funerary sanctuary) belonging to King Antiochus I of the Kingdom of Commagene which is situated on the mountian’s summit.
 Commagene was a buffer state between the mighty powers of Rome and Parthia, and the hierothesion now provides an evocative testament to this vanished culture in the form of colossal statues which lie strewn around the mountaintop – a mixture of Roman, Parthian and Armenian gods, and some indigenous deities.
-Sunset over the colossi of Mt Nemrut is a sight not to be forgotten.

 Dinner tonight is at the hotel on the slopes of Mt Nemrut.

-Travel onwards via the Euphrates Dam, and then in the afternoon arrive in Sanliurfa and check in to the hotel, followed by dinner at a local restaurant.
+Travel onwards via the Atatürk Dam, and then in the afternoon arrive in Sanliurfa and check in to the hotel, followed by dinner at a local restaurant.

-In the morning, visit the Citadel of Sanliurfa, and then the Haleplibahce Mosaics Museum, which covers more than 1,500 m² of mosaics in what was once the Mesopotamian city of Edessa.
+In the morning, visit the the Haleplibahce Mosaics Museum, which houses more than 1,500 m² of mosaics in what was once the Mesopotamian city of Edessa.
 The mosaics have been left in situ and the museum was built around them.
 The finely-detailed mosaics feature four Amazons displayed not in their usual fashion as warriors, but as queens engaging in a royal hunt.

-In the afternoon, see the Birket Ibrahaim (‘Pool of Abraham’), containing thousands of sacred carp, the Sanliurfa bazaar and the 12th century Ulu Mosque, converted from an earlier church (and even earlier synagogue).
-Then explore the Kucuk Haci Mustafa Art Gallery, housed in a restored 18th century mansion.
+In the afternoon, see the Birket Ibrahaim (‘Pool of Abraham’), containing thousands of sacred carp, the Sanliurfa bazaar and the Ulu Mosque, an ancient building which was converted from a Jewish synagogue-turned Christian church in the 11th century.

 Today, visit the ruins of Harran, once a major city of Upper Mesopotamia.
-Harran is perhaps best known to Classical scholars under its Greek and Roman title of Carrhae, site of the infamous battle in 53 BC in which the wealthy triumvir Crassus, peer of Julius Caesar and Pompey, was handed a crushing and shameful defeat by the Parthians which shaped Roman attitudes to the region for generations to come.
-A notable aspect of ancient Harran architecture is the mud-brick tholos houses, cone-topped beehive-like structures which were once ubiquitous throughout the Middle East.
+Harran is perhaps best known to Classical scholars under its Greek and Roman name, Carrhae, site of an infamous battle in 53 BCE when the wealthy triumvir Crassus, peer of Julius Caesar and Pompey the Great, was handed a crushing and shameful defeat by the Parthians which shaped Roman attitudes to the region for generations to come.
+A notable aspect of ancient Harran architecture is the mud-brick tholos houses, cone-topped, beehive-like structures which were once ubiquitous throughout the Middle East.

 Continue to Mardin and explore the bazaar in the afternoon, before checking in to the hotel.

 In the morning, visit Deyr ul-Zafaran, the ‘Saffron Monastery’, so named for the colour of its limestone walls.
-Constructed in 439 AD and from 1166 to 1932 the seat of the Patriarch of the Syriac Orthodox Church, the monastery still holds services in the Syriac Orthodox liturgical language of Aramaic, which was the language of the Assyrian, Babylonian and Achaemenid Persian Empires and the vernacular of Jesus.
+Constructed in 439 CE, from 1166 to 1932 it was the seat of the Patriarch of the Syriac Orthodox Church.
+The monastery still holds services in the Syriac Orthodox liturgical language of Aramaic, which was the language of the Assyrian, Babylonian and Achaemenid Persian Empires, and the vernacular of Jesus.

-After lunch at a local restaurant, explore the historic Old Town of Mardin, including the 15th century Kasimiye Medresesi, a former Sunni Muslim seminary, and the Ethnographic Museum, containing a range of silverware, jewellery and other artefacts from the Bronze Age to the Ottoman Era.
+After lunch, explore the historic Old Town of Mardin, including the 15th century Kasimiye Medresesi, a former Sunni Muslim seminary.

 Check out of the hotel in the morning and travel to Dara, a city which lay on the border between the Byzantine Empire and Sassanid Persia.
 The city was built by Emperor Anastasius I in the early 6th century and expanded by Emperor Justinian I some decades later, and the remains of a necropolis, church and large cistern speak of the importance of the city as a base of operations for the Byzantine military.